Report a Road or Water Issue

-A decision has been issued by the Zoning Administrator for the following permit on 11-14-24 for Youland
+A decision has been issued by the Zoning Administrator for the following permit on 12-6-24 for Wyman

 On July 7th 2020, the Town voted to approve the borrowing authority for the full amount of both projects, identified as two priority areas by the community during the Montgomery Thrives Initiative.
 As described, this was a “yellow light” from the community to advance the projects, as the affirmative bond vote acted as the mechanism for USDA Rural Development (the primary funding source for the projects) to release their funding offers to the Town.